kokkonisd/crafting_interpreters/jlox/README.md

 - **tools/**: the directory containing metaprogramming tools used to generate boilerplate source files.
 One such example is files containing basic data-handling AST code, such as definitions of expression nodes.
-- **examples/**: various examples of Lox code (that may or may not compile, depending on the example).

 ## How to build/run jlox